Samfox2/homebridge-domotiga/README.md

 Not yet supported by actual homekit apps:
 * "valueBattery":  Domotiga device value no. of battery
-* "lowbattery":    Min. battery level which activates "low battery warning"
+* "lowbattery":    Min. battery level which activates "low battery warning" in mV